almostfelix/MovieTheatre/README.md

      ```

 4. **Admin Account Setup**
-   - Visit `create_admin.php` in your browser
+   - The `create_admin.php` page is shown during first start
+   - Once an admin account exists, this page will be disabled
-   - Use the following details:
+   - Use the provided admin key ('webfejlesztes2024')
-     - Admin Key: `webfejlesztes2024`
    - Choose your admin username and password
    - Password must be at least 6 characters
    - After creation, you can log in with these credentials
+   - Additional admin accounts must be created by existing administrators

 5. **Testing the System**
    - Create a regular user account through the registration page